Chuhaister: Names and etymology

 There is no reliable etymology of the name, although some modern researchers have connected the first element of the word with the Proto-Slavic root *čuga ("ambush, sentinel"), chuga ("Cossack watchtowers"), Ukrainian ukrainian (Carpathian national outerwear), chugilo ("flow in the stone"), and a Ukrainian dialect word from the area of Negostina, chuga ("scarecrow").
 Maxim Anatolyevich Yuyukin, philologist and author of historical novels, considers that the first part of the word is related to the Proto-Slavic root *čugati meaning "to appear, to stick out, to stand out".
 The origin of the second part (a)ister remains largely unexplained, although a number of researchers have assumed that it comes from Ukrainian dialect га́йстр, transliterated as haister, meaning stork.
 There is also the possibility of a completely foreign origin of the word.

-Spreading the myth and researching the image

-Legends about Chuhaister are known only in the Ukrainian Carpathian Mountains, they are most widespread in the Hutsul region.
 The word Chuhaister does not appear in historical monuments.
 B. V. Kobylansky assumed that the mythological character and his name arose directly in the southwestern dialects of the Ukrainian language in connection with the appearance of forest hermits from Moldavian-Bukovinian monasteries in the 17th–18th centuries.